craniosacral and fascial methods for infants

 Sessions cancelled before 3 days of the clinic can be fully refunded.
 If you need to cancel within 48 hours of the clinic, we ask that you consider donating your fee in support of the clinic (as it's often hard to find people to fill that spot on short notice).
 If that's a hardship, let us know.

-Currently, we hold our Kid's Clinic at the Sacred Embodiment Center on Capitol Hill: 1818 E Mercer St, Unit 102.
+This fall, we will hold our Kid's Clinic at the Center for Classical Five Element Acupuncture on Queen Anne: 1529 Queen Anne Ave N, Suite 100 (98109).
 Click here for directions and parking information.

 On the day of your appointment,